lusingander/serie/docs/src/configurations/config-file-format.md

 ### `core.search.ignore_case`

-Whether to enable ignore case by default.
+Whether to enable ignore case when the application starts.
+The option can be toggled while the commit list is displayed.

 - type: `boolean`
 - default: `false`

 ### `core.search.fuzzy`

-Whether to enable fuzzy matching by default.
+Whether to enable fuzzy matching when the application starts.
+The option can be toggled while the commit list is displayed.

 - type: `boolean`
 - default: `false`